 Guidance on minimum rolling temperatures is also given.
 The temperatures are related to the visco-elastic properties of the grade of bitumen used in the mixture.
 They ensure that the mixture is still sufficiently workable to be properly compacted.
-Considerations such as wind/rain etc should also be taken into account.

 Simplified guidance is: